Lanzoor/periodica/README.md

 # This will create a venv, and install required packages.
 READ THE SCRIPT FIRST!
 DO NOT TRUST SOURCES FROM ONLINE.
 It will create a venv folder.
 You will need to use sudo here, because /opt is protected by root.
 sudo ./build.sh

 # Make it executable, so that you don't run into awful problems.
-You may or may not need sudo here.
+This step is required for you to run periodica without using super-user.
-sudo chmod +x /opt/periodica/periodica.sh
+sudo chmod +x /opt/periodica/periodica.sh sudo chown -R $USER:$USER /opt/periodica
+chmod -R u+rwX /opt/periodica

 # Optional: move it into your /usr/local/bin/ so that you can access it anywhere by running periodica.
 SUDO IS REQUIRED, /usr/local/bin/ is protected by root.
 sudo ln -s /opt/periodica/periodica.sh /usr/local/bin/periodica